CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: delete INDEX [TASK_DETAIL]

-* Task index can be found in the list on the left side of myPotato <br>
+* Task index can be found in the list on the left panel of myPotato <br>
 > <img src="images/Index.PNG" width="600">
 * Input the corresponding index number to delete the targeted task.<br>
 * TASK_DETAIL is part of task that you want to delete.
 For now, you only can delete deadline from a task.
 So, TASK_DETAIL is only "deadline".